• Eight-week (Sprint) Classes begin Monday, March 16

-• Online, On-Campus (Day and Evening) Classes begin Monday, Aug.
-25
+• Online and On-Campus Day Classes begin Monday, Aug.
+31

 Investing in your college education is one of the most important decisions you will ever make.
 All of us at Hudson Valley Community College want to help you in every way we can.
 The professors, counselors and staff at our college are all dedicated to student success, every step of the way, including the first one: deciding what academic program is the right one for you.

 There are just two simple steps you need to take to get underway.
 First, choose the type of courses that match your goals and second, contact us!
 This page links you to the information you need to become our next success story.

 Choosing the Right Courses

 We offer many different options for learning.
 Courses range from those that are for college credit, provide job skills training or are for your enjoyment.
 Here are the options based on the different goals you might have for attending college.

 You want to attend college and receive an associate’s degree or a certificate.

 This is the right program for you if you want to continue your education and get a four-year degree or if you seek a job in a profession requiring certification.
 We offer more than 70 programs of study in the liberal arts, healthcare, technology, and business areas.
 You will hear the term “matriculated” used to describe a student who has been accepted for admission to the college, registered in a major and is pursuing courses toward a degree or certificate.
 Our team in the Admissions Office are the people to contact.

 You want to take one or more courses in a semester or summer session and receive college credit for them.